xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 - If all the checks pass , the Packet is consumed by the OAMP RX machine  and not punted to CPU.

 Note: Highlevel definition of the blocks used in the above discussion
 OAM: Operation, administration and Management Block used for administration of the ethernet and BFD OAM
-FLP: Forwarding lookup block in the forwarding engine.
+FLP: Forwarding lookup block in the forwarding engine
-PMF: Programmable Mapping and Filtering block in the ingress and egress pipeline {: .notice--info}
+PMF: Programmable Mapping and Filtering block in the ingress and egress pipeline
+{: .notice--info}